tesslins/manager-readme/README.md

 (The above are in approximate order of priority.)

 ## I believe...
-1. that everyone has something to contribute and that everyone has things to both teach and learn.
+1. that everyone has something to contribute and that everyone has things to both teach and learn, and that it's important (at both a team and company level) to understand this.
-2. that human connection, empathy, and mentorship are as important as the technical part of work.
+2. that human connection, empathy, and mentorship are as important to engineering as the technical aspect of our work.
+3. that everyone deserves clear expectations.

 ## I don't believe...
 1. that everyone will agree 100% of the time.
 Whether it is about work priorities or about technology decisions, none of us will get exactly what we want.
 I do expect we can all work with what we've got, compromise on some things some of the time, and be a strong team unit.

 ## Feedback
 If you have feedback for me, please give it.
 It could be something you liked and would like to see more of, something you thought I could do better, something you thought I totally screwed up, or something that doesn't fit in any of these categories.
 Even if you think it might not be the case, I do want to hear it.
 And if you think I don't want to hear it, I'd love to hear why you feel that way.